nicolaschotard/Clusters/README.rst

 The configuration file(s) used in LEPHARE can be given with the option ``--zpara``.
 The code will loop over the different files and run LEPHARE for each of them.
 All results are saved in the same ``hdf5`` file.
-This list of configuration file can also be given in the CONFIG.yaml file (see above). ``--zpara`` will overwrite what is given in the configuration file.
+This list of configuration files can also be given in the CONFIG.yaml file (see above). ``--zpara`` will overwrite what is given in the configuration file.